 - Quick thinking

-- Confident in making decisions in high pressure situations
+- Confident in making decisions in high-pressure situations

-- Willing to adapt within emergency situations
+- Willing to adapt to emergency situations

-- Great problem solving skills
+- Great problem-solving skills

-- Logical and rational thinker
+- A logical and rational thinker

 - Good communicator